okta/okta.github.io/_source/_code/python/pysaml2.md

 At this point, you should be familiar with setting up a SAML enabled application to work with an Okta organization and how to configure PySAML2 to work with Okta.

-After you have your Okta organization working with the example {{ page.programming_language}}
-application, the next step is to take the example code and move it to your production application.
+After you have your Okta organization working with the example Python application, the next step is to take the example code and move it to your production application.
 The specifics of how this works is different depending on how your application is set